christianhaitian/PortMaster/ports.md

 Title="Der_Clou! ."
 Desc="A burglary simulation game originally created by neo Software Produktions GmbH.
 Der Clou!'s files are already included and ready to go." porter="Cebion" locat="derclou.zip" runtype="rtr" genres="simulation,strategy"

 Title="DevilutionX ."
 Desc="DevilutionX is a source port of Diablo from https://github.com/diasurgical/devilutionX.
 Includes the Diablo shareware version.
 You can add your own full version DIABDAT.MPQ file to the ports/devilution folder.
 To run the Diablo: Hellfire expansion you will need to also copy hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq.
-See wiki if you experience issues with version upgrades or configuration chages." porter="Christian_Haitian" locat="Devilutionx.zip" runtype="rtr" genres="action,rpg"
+See wiki if you experience issues with version upgrades or configuration changes." porter="Christian_Haitian" locat="Devilutionx.zip" runtype="rtr" genres="action,rpg"

 Title="Dinothawr ."
 Desc="Dinothawr is a block pushing puzzle game on slippery surfaces." porter="Christian_Haitian" locat="Dinothawr.zip" runtype="rtr" genres="puzzle"